orientechnologies/orientdb-docs/NET.md

+---
+search:
+   keywords: ['API', 'C#', 'NET']
+---

 # OrientDB-NET

-OrientDB provides support for a network binary protocol, allowing you to manage servers through various API's and drviers.
+OrientDB provides support for a network binary protocol, allowing you to manage servers through various API's and drivers.
 In the event that you would like to develop an application in the C#/.NET framework and runtime with OrientDB, you can so through the OrientDB-NET.binary driver.

 ## Installation

 In order to use OrientDB-NET, you need to install it on your system.
-THere are two methods available to you in doing this: you can install the latest build from NuGet or you can download the latest source code from GitHub and build it on your local system.
+There are two methods available to you in doing this: you can install the latest build from NuGet or you can download the latest source code from GitHub and build it on your local system.

 ### Installing from NuGet